ReviewMyContract.aiReview My Contract

 "This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to its conflict of laws provisions.
 The parties consent to exclusive jurisdiction and venue in the courts of New Castle County, Delaware for any action permitted hereunder."

 Limitation of liability clauses are creatures of state contract law.
-While the UCC provides a federal floor for goods contracts, the enforceability of LOL clauses in service agreements and the standards for challenging them vary significantly by jurisdiction.
 Governing law selection — often buried in a boilerplate choice-of-law clause — can be outcome-determinative.
+The same clause may be enforceable in one state and void in another.

-IllinoisLOL enforced commercially; caps must be conspicuous; gross negligence excluded from cap as matter of public policy*Razor v.
-Hyundai Motor Am.*; 810 ILCS 5/2-719
+IllinoisLOL enforced commercially; caps must be conspicuous; public policy bars gross negligence limitationBoth prongs required; conspicuousness heavily weightedConsumer Fraud Act (815 ILCS 505) limits consumer LOLGross negligence excluded from cap as public policyRazor v.
+Hyundai Motor Am.
+(2006)

 Professional Services State Carve-Outs.
-Several states limit or prohibit limitation of liability in specific professional services contexts: attorneys (many state bar rules and courts limit fee agreements that cap malpractice exposure); licensed architects and engineers (anti-indemnity statutes in construction; some states require minimum professional liability insurance that implicitly requires uncapped recovery up to policy limits); accountants and financial advisors (state securities laws may prohibit exculpatory clauses in advisory agreements).
-Know the professional licensing requirements in your state before accepting a limitation from a licensed professional.
+Several states limit or prohibit limitation of liability in specific professional services contexts: attorneys (many state bar rules limit fee agreements that cap malpractice exposure); licensed architects and engineers (anti-indemnity statutes in construction); accountants and financial advisors (state securities laws may prohibit exculpatory clauses in advisory agreements).

 What to Do

 Governing law is not a formality.
 Before accepting a choice-of-law clause, ask: which state's law is more protective of my interests?
 If you are in California and the contract proposes Delaware governing law, negotiate for California law — California courts provide more tools to challenge unconscionable LOL provisions.
-If you are a vendor, you may prefer New York or Delaware.
-The substantive outcome of a dispute can differ dramatically based on which state's law applies, particularly on issues of consequential damages unconscionability and professional negligence.
-At minimum, if you cannot change the governing law, ensure that the forum for dispute resolution (whether arbitration or court) is reasonably convenient for you.
+At minimum, if you cannot change the governing law, ensure that the forum for dispute resolution is reasonably convenient for you.
+A California company that must litigate in Delaware faces significant cost disadvantages in asserting any rights it might have.

-Insurance Interplay — How Liability Caps Relate to E&O and General Liability Coverage
+Insurance and Risk Allocation — How LOL Caps Relate to E&O and Cyber Coverage

 Example Contract Language